ianfhunter/TeamCrab/README.md

 10. Feature #7 - Inquiry Interface
   * To open the inquiry interface, click the 'inquiries' button in the bottom right corner.
   * Select a site to give inquiries to by clicking on the text links
   * Choose a type of inquiry to issue and select corresponding button.
+Each inquiry will hold up developers at a site for the displayed amount of time
   * Results of the inquiry for each team at the site are shown in the text box below the buttons.
   * There are 5 different types of inquiry
      1. Ask sites if they are on schedule or not.
 Dishonest sites will always report that they are on schedule